Skip to content

 Testicular Cancer

-• Symptoms: Painless lump, heaviness, dull ache, or swelling.
+• Symptoms: Hard, painless lump, heaviness, dull ache, swelling.

 How Should Men Care for Their Scrotum?